Q: Do I have to be a TOP PLAYER to be Invited into the EuroElite Project?

 There are NO EXCEPTIONS to this guideline and the reason is simple: during the 4.5 days of Summer Camp, we can see WHO you are.
 You can also see WHO WE ARE as well and thus in those days we evaluate each other to determine if there is a good synergy and “fit” for us…then the Invitation to join EuroElite is PERSONALLY GIVEN to that player at the end of their Summer Camp!

-If you are NOT invited to the EE Project that year, you will be encouraged to still come to one Weekend Camp or MHPC during that following season so we can keep in touch and see if the growth in your game either technically, tactically or mentally is improving… then we try again We are not looking for Perfect players but for PASSIONATE PLAYERS who want to go out and try AT LEAST ONE TIME A YEAR the International Tour.
+If you are NOT invited to the EE Project that year, you will be encouraged to still come to one MINI HIGH PERFORMANCE CAMP(3-DAY) during that following season so we can keep in touch and see if the growth in your game either technically, tactically or mentally is improving… then we try again.
+We are not looking for Perfect players but for PASSIONATE PLAYERS who want to go out and try AT LEAST ONE TIME A YEAR the International Tour.
 If this is not of interest, then EuroElite Project Membership will not be offered.
 We feel all should try to get out of the “Scandinavian Coccon” one time a year but also if young, keep it close like Prague (just 1 hour direct flight away… basically like going from G-borg to Stockholm…easy!)

 Q: Do I have to miss A LOT OF SCHOOL in order to be in the EE Project?

-THIS IS ONE OF THE BIGGEST MISCONCEPTIONS OF ALL… YOU DO NOT HAVE TO MISS EVEN ONE DAY OF SCHOOL TO BE A EUROELITE PROJECT MEMBER!
+THIS IS ONE OF THE BIGGEST MISCONCEPTIONS OF ALL… YOU DO NOT HAVE TO MISS MORE THAN ONE DAY OF SCHOOL TO BE A EUROELITE PROJECT MEMBER!

-We have a Project for every age, level and need so that you can choose for example to do Two Mini High Performance Camps (which many do) during the Indoor season and you miss ONLY 2 DAYS OF SCHOOL about 4 months apart from each other!
-If you choose one MHPC and one Weekend Camp you miss only 1 day of school ALL YEAR!
-If you choose only Weekend Camps you miss 0 Days of School!
+We have a Project for every age, level and need so that you can choose for example to do Two Mini High Performance Camps (which many do) during the Indoor season and you miss ONLY 1 DAYS OF SCHOOL about 4 months apart from each other!
+If you choose one MHPC and one SUMMER CAMP then it is only 1 day missed of school the entire year!

 IN SHORT… THERE IS SUCH A SMALL TIME IMPRINT AND SUCH A GREAT REWARD THAT EuroElite MAKES MORE SENSE NOW MORE THAN EVER!!!
-Most Project Choices are only 2 Camps per year so you can choose a WC or MHPC during the school year and a Summer Camp.
-OR… if you want your Summers Free to Tour… just choose 2 camps during the school year and again, you don’t have to miss school even one day if you choose Weekend Camps:-)
+Most Project Choices are only 2 Camps per year so you can choose a MHPC during the school year and a Summer Camp.
+OR… if you want your Summers Free to Tour… just choose 2 camps during the school year and again, you only miss 1 day every 4 months.

 WE OFFER OVER 25 INDOOR CAMPS PER SEASON so there is a camp for YOU!